-A 2009 Great Place in America, Franklin, Tennessee, has invited a CPAT for summer 2013.
+A 2009 Great Place in America, Franklin, Tennessee, invited a CPAT during the summer of 2013.

 The original Town of Franklin, Tennessee, dates back to 1799 and is located on the Harpeth River just south of Nashville.
 One of the commercial gateways into the Historic Downtown (5th Avenue North) is located in the 100-year floodplain.
 The city's land use plan encourages redevelopment of this corridor while modifying floodplain boundaries to create an urban gateway into downtown.
 However, this appears unrealistic based on the city's level of protective floodplain regulations and the depth of floodplain.

 Fifth Avenue North contained marginal commercial uses prior to the May 2010 Nashville Flood, and multiple buildings have been vacant since that time.
 The city recently amended the zoning ordinance and passed a resolution in an effort to provide some flexibility for property owners while the city pursues a study by outside expertise.

 The city sought national-level, objective, interdisciplinary recommendations regarding the potential futures of the 5th Avenue North corridor.